Towards A Femme Pedagogy, or Making Space for Trauma in the Classroom

 Femme pedagogy holds that resilience is an imperfect framework for understanding students’ survival in the academy.
 As teachers, as precarious faculty, as underfunded grad students, we have witnessed the kind of logics identified by Ahmed when she writes of the difference between system changing and life changing.
 Rather, much as femme as a queer sensibility operates within the confines of gender, pushing against expectations of femininity and engaging with those aesthetics in frequently playful or subversive ways, femme pedagogy as a framework locates itself within the bounds of the traditional classroom.
 It asks us to find the spaces where those norms, the usual way of designing classrooms or syllabi, traditional modes of imparting knowledge, might be overturned or challenged in ways that explode students’ expectations.
 By ‘bending the circuits of a system designed [in a very particular way]’ (James 2014), femme pedagogy exposes that system as an artifice, as something malleable and able to be changed, even if all we can do in the interim is identify the most obvious gaps.

-Femme pedagogy recognizes teaching as care work.
-In an academy that so often sees faculty members’ teaching roles as a means to an end, or a necessary tedium in addition to the ‘real’ academic work of research and publishing, femme pedagogy asks that the neoliberal university reprioritize.
-It asks for more compassion – for overworked faculty, for departmental staff, for the students themselves – with the awareness that we all carry potential traumas.
+Femme pedagogy recognises teaching as care work.
+In an academy that so often sees faculty members’ teaching roles as a means to an end, or a necessary tedium in addition to the ‘real’ academic work of research and publishing, femme pedagogy asks that the neoliberal university reprioritise.
+It asks for more compassion—for overworked faculty, for departmental staff, for the students themselves—with the awareness that we all carry potential traumas.
 Finally, femme pedagogy asks for hope, believes it is not incompatible with the melancholy necessary to shift the academy towards something better.
 Femme pedagogy asks: how do we teach survival without requiring people to undergo things that require surviving?

 The first step, we believe, is to build trauma-informed community both inside and outside of the classroom.
 Many scholars and educators have discussed the importance of integrating a trauma-informed approach to post-secondary education.
-Jessica Cless and Brianna S. Nelson Goff (2017) provide a number of suggestions for creating a trauma-informed classroom, which include ‘providing education regarding traumatic stress’ (26) that helps educators ‘identify students at risk for mental health problems’ (33) and ‘educating students about and communicating the need for self-care in courses that incorporate trauma-related content’ (33).
-Daniel and Andrea Gutierrez argue that teachers must ‘pay closer attention to student reactions which may include body language, leaving class early during these types of discussions, and perhaps student attendance’ (2019: 15).
-What these suggestions highlight is the ways in which ‘a trauma-informed educator never forgets that students bring their entire lives into the classroom every day’ (Davidson 2016: 17).
+Jessica Cless and Brianna S. Nelson Goff (2017) provide a number of suggestions for creating a trauma-informed classroom, which include ‘providing education regarding traumatic stress’ (2017: 26) that helps educators ‘identify students at risk for mental health problems’ (2017: 33) and ‘educating students about and communicating the need for self-care in courses that incorporate trauma-related content’.
+(2017: 33) Daniel and Andrea Gutierrez argue that teachers must ‘pay closer attention to student reactions which may include body language, leaving class early during these types of discussions, and perhaps student attendance’.
+(2019: 15) What these suggestions highlight is the ways in which ‘a trauma-informed educator never forgets that students bring their entire lives into the classroom every day’.
+(Davidson 2016: 17)

 Unsettling the Status Quo From the Grad Lounge: Morgan